 “However, because I had no background in menswear or fashion at all when starting Grey Fox, I decided to start working with Sarah Gilfillan, a personal stylist.
 I think she writes very well, as she has a similar sense of humour to me.
 She contributes to the blog about once a month or so and helps me if I need any advice or information regarding menswear.
 But the vast bulk of the blog is written and put together by me.”8.
 So, do you see yourself as more of an entrepreneur or blogger?

 “It’s almost like a full time job that’s actually a fun hobby.
 But I wish I was more entrepreneurial actually because if I had a more business-like brain I would’ve been able to make the blog a lot more commercially successful than it already is.
 I earn something from it, but not as much as I would like because I feel I already put in more time in it than I planned to.
-But the problem is that I am not a natural business man, in spite of the numerous brand partnerships and collaborations I have with other brands.”9.
-In what way do you work together with brands?
+But the problem is that I am not a natural business man, in spite of the numerous brand partnerships and collaborations I have with other brands.”

 “Well, speaking generally in regards to blogging, bloggers deal with a huge range of businesses, some are small start ups who can’t afford to pay you anything, some offer to give you a product in lieu of payment.
 Then there are other businesses who can afford to pay you but may not really want too - there is such a huge variety in the way bloggers work with brands in this industry.
 A lot of us are just happy to take products in exchange of reviews, others want money.
 It’s impossible to find any uniformity in the way a blogger may work with a business.”